nrodriguez/scenery/README.md

-scenery
+Scenery
 =======

-A scene changing application for X-Split
+A scene changing application for X-Split.
+Currently only supports Dota 2